mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/testing.md

 #### [Stress testing](https://en.wikipedia.org/wiki/Stress_testing_(software))

 - Does the application still works when there is no internet connection?
 - What is the maximal size of a model that generates in a timely fashion?
-Is [model pruning](../../home/performance#model-pruning) needed?
+Is [[performance#model-pruning|model pruning]] needed?
 - What happens when you enter the power save mode?
 Do things like the automatic typesystem checks and background threads work again when you leave the mode?

 #### [Soak testing](https://en.wikipedia.org/wiki/Soak_testing)